IntegralPilot/rustc_codegen_jvm/Readme.md

 - Arrays & slices with nested indexing
 - Structs, tuples, enums (both C‑like and Rust‑style)
 - Executable `.jar` generation for binary crates
+- Mutable borrowing, references, and dereferencing
+- **Integration tests** for all features

 🚧 **Next Milestone:** Full support for the Rust `core` crate.